-Action # Title Description Total Funds Contributing 3.1 Cooperative Learning Teachers provide learning opportunities , educational experiences through the daily use of practices that promote equity and access, foster interdependence, individual accountability, and equal participation for all students. \$15,812,583.00 Yes 3.2 MTSS and SEL School administrators and teachers utilize a multi-tiered system of supports which includes Zones of Regulation and 7 Mindsets and other means of correction to ensure positive school climates and wellness for all students.
-3.3 MDIP (Multicultural Diversity & Inclusion Perspectives) Ensure that all programs are culturally and linguistically responsive to the needs of our students and their families. \$26,301.00 Yes 3.4 Pathways for LCAP Input Our Directors all contribute and provide pathways for our educational partners to offer input on the development of the district Local Control Accountability Plan (LCAP) through: Annual parent/guardian, staff, and student (grades 4-12) surveys.
-Fall and spring community forums. \$529,487.00 Yes

-Action # Title Description Total Funds Contributing Staff and parent email communications.
+Action # Title Description Total Funds Contributing 3.1 Teachers provide learning opportunities, educational experiences through the daily use of practices that promote equity and access, \$960,804.00 Yes

+Action # Title Description Total Funds Contributing foster interdependence, individual accountability, and equal participation for all students.
+3.2 MTSS and SEL School administrators and teachers utilize a multi-tiered system of supports which includes Zones of Regulation and 7 Mindsets and other means of correction to ensure positive school climates and wellness for all students. \$688,952.00 Yes 3.3 MDIP (Multicultural Diversity & Inclusion Perspectives) Ensure that all programs are culturally and linguistically responsive to the needs of our students and their families. \$260,701.00 Yes 3.4 Pathways for LCAP Input Our Directors all contribute and provide pathways for our educational partners to offer input on the development of the district Local Control Accountability Plan (LCAP) through: Annual parent/guardian, staff, and student (grades 4-12) surveys.
+Fall and spring community forums.
+Staff and parent email communications.
 An online platform that collects input on the draft LCAP prior to School Board approval.
-An LCAP Advisory Committee comprises parents, staff, and representatives who analyze feedback to determine community priorities.
-Contributing
+An LCAP Advisory Committee comprises parents, staff, and representatives who analyze feedback to determine community priorities. \$870,381.00 No

-Goal Analysis [2021-22]
+Goal Analysis [2022-23]

 An analysis of how this goal was carried out in the previous year.

 A description of any substantive differences in planned actions and actual implementation of these actions.

-We found that implementing PBIS is more effective in a brick-and-mortar setting.
-TCS found that Zones of Regulation and 7 Mindsets are very effective and our staff, students, and parents found them to be helpful.
+At The Cottonwood School, we found that using Zones of Regulation and 7 Mindsets is very effective with our staff, students, and parents.
+We have found them to be helpful.
+Additionally, we hired another family liaison.